Eulogy: Notable examples

-Different types of eulogies
+Content

 There are many different types of eulogies.
 Some of them are strictly meant to be a biography of the person's life.
 The short biography is simply a retelling of what the individual went through in their life.
 This can be done to highlight major points in the deceased's life.
 Another version is by telling a more personal view on what the individual did.
 It entails retelling memories that are shared between the storyteller and the deceased.
 Memories, impressions, and experiences are all things that can be included in a retelling of the personal eulogy (Burch, 2006).
 In most parts of the world, eulogies mostly focus on the biography of the person's life by highlighting the major events of their lives, such as work or career, education, etc.